My Quiet Kitchen

 • 6 ounces raw baby spinach

-• 1 ounce Violife Just Like Parmesan (or sub homemade vegan cheese or other store-bought vegan cheese shreds) - Or omit and add an extra pinch of salt.
-Or add twice as much cheese!
-It's all up to you.
+• 1 ounce vegan Parmesan or shredded cheese - Or omit and add an extra pinch of salt.

 Instructions